Baton Rouge, Louisiana: Geography

 The city of Baton Rouge lies on the banks of the Mississippi River in southeastern Louisiana's Florida Parishes region.
 The city is about 79 mi from New Orleans, 126 mi from Alexandria, 56 mi from Lafayette and 250 mi from Shreveport.
 It is also 173 mi from Jackson, Mississippi and 272 mi from Houston, Texas.
-Baton Rouge lies on a low elevation of 56 to a little over 62 feet above sea level.
+Baton Rouge lies on a low elevation of 56 ft to a little over 62 feet above sea level.

 Baton Rouge is the capital of Louisiana and the parish seat of East Baton Rouge Parish.
 According to the United States Census Bureau, the city has an area of 79.15 sqmi, of which 76.95 sqmi are land and 2.2 sqmi (2.81%) are covered by water.

 Baton Rouge is on the first set of bluffs north of the Mississippi River Delta's coastal plains.
 Because of its prominent location along the river and on the bluffs, which prevents flooding, the French built a fort in the city in 1719.
 Baton Rouge is the third-southernmost capital city in the continental United States, after Austin, Texas, and Tallahassee, Florida.
 It is the cultural and economic center of the Greater Baton Rouge metropolitan area.